-How have the remedies help you on your transformational journey?
+Are you aware of how the remedies help you on your transformational journey?

 If you’d like to learn more about the remedies, I have an online Foundation Course which covers all 38 remedies so you can confidently help yourself and your loved ones.
 Click here to find out how you can heal your emotions and fulfil your potential.